-If you find yourself in an unusual situation that affects your ability to apply for a renewal, the first thing you should do is consult with the Professional Development Director or the MFC Coordinator on how best to proceed.
+- If you find yourself in an unusual situation that affects your ability to apply for a renewal, the first thing you should do is consult with the Professional Development Director or the Ministerial Formation Specialist on how best to proceed.
 In most situations, the MFC is willing to consider waivers of MFC rules on a case by case basis.

 - How long can I remain in any one renewal phase?

-If you are not working in ministry, you will have up to three years to submit an application for renewal of fellowship before either applying for an extension or going to Inactive Status.
-If you ARE working in ministry that is eligible for renewal of fellowship you will be expected to submit an application for renewal of fellowship ANNUALLY.
+If you are not working in ministry eligible for renewal, you will have up to three years to submit an application for renewal of fellowship before either applying for an extension or moving to Inactive Status.
+If you are working in ministry that is eligible for renewal of fellowship you will be expected to submit an application for renewal of fellowship ANNUALLY.

-Ministers in Preliminary Fellowship who are working who have not submitted a renewal application within that year will be considered Out Of Compliance and may have their names forwarded to the MFC for recommendation to be removed from fellowship.
-However, ministers do have the option of applying for an extension (or waiver of Rule 13C of the MFC rules and policies).
+- Ministers in Preliminary Fellowship who are working in ministry eligible for renewal who have not submitted a renewal application within that year will be considered Out Of Compliance with MFC Rules and Policies and may have their names forwarded to the MFC for recommendation to be removed from fellowship.
+However, ministers do have the option of applying for an extension (which is a waiver of Rule 13C of the MFC Rules and Policies).
 Ministers who are granted extensions have an additional year to submit their renewals.
-Alternatively, ministers might apply for Inactive Status.
+Alternatively, ministers may apply for Inactive Status.

 - What is Inactive Status?

-Ministers in preliminary fellowship and are not currently engaged in ministry, nor seeking to be engaged in ministry in the near future should apply for Inactive Status.
-Ministers in Inactive Status are required to pay $25 annually (Due every 1st of September) to keep their fellowship status with the UUA.
+- Ministers in Preliminary Fellowship who are not currently engaged in ministry eligible for renewal (which includes working at least ¼ time), nor seeking to be engaged in ministry in the near future, should apply for Inactive Status.
 Ministers in Inactive Status remain in good standing with the MFC.

 - My decision letter states that my application for renewal was incomplete.
 Will I have to submit a completely new renewal for the next meeting?

-No. In most cases, a minister with an incomplete renewal is requested to submit only the missing materials and not the entire application.
+- No. In most cases, a minister with an incomplete renewal is requested to submit only the missing materials requested by the MFC and not the entire application.
 The completed renewal will then automatically be submitted for consideration at the following MFC meeting.

 - I am a Community Minister.
 What is a statement of Affiliation?

-A statement of Affiliation (formerly called Endorsement) is a covenant between the community minister and a UU congregation.
-An Affiliation should recognize the minister’s work in the community as ministry and state their willingness to be in relationship with this minister.
-All community ministers in Preliminary Fellowship must be in affiliation in order to be considered for renewal.
+- A statement of Affiliation (formerly called Endorsement) is a covenant between the community minister and a UUA member congregation.
+An Affiliation should recognize the minister’s work in the community as ministry and state the congregation’s willingness to be in relationship with this minister.
+All community ministers in Preliminary Fellowship must be in affiliation to be considered for renewal.
 Ministers must renew their agreements every three years.
-Only ministers who are affiliated with congregations will receive delegate status at General Assembly.
-For examples of covenants with congregations and information on affiliation, please see the Society for Community Ministry website.
+Only ministers who are affiliated with member congregations will receive delegate status at General Assembly.
+For examples of covenants with congregations and information on affiliation, please see the Society for Community Ministry

-- As a community minister, who should be on my Committee on Ministry (COM)?
+- As a community minister, who should be on my Committee on Ministry (CoM)/Ministerial Formation Team (MFT)?

-Committees on Ministry are expected to have representation from both the place of employment as well as the affiliated congregation.
+Committees on Ministry/Ministerial Formation Teams are expected to have representation from both the place of employment as well as the affiliated congregation.
 Individuals representing the community minister’s employment may be co-workers, individuals served by the agency or perhaps other clergy professionals in the field.
-Supervisors are highly discouraged from participating with the evaluative process of Committee on Ministry.
-A CoM should be composed of members familiar with the Minister’s pastoral and administrative abilities and who are knowledgeable of Unitarian Universalism.
+Supervisors should not serve on CoMs/MFTs.
+A CoM/MFT should be composed of members familiar with the Minister’s pastoral and administrative abilities and who are knowledgeable of Unitarian Universalism.

-- How many members should I have on my Committee on Ministry?
+- How many members should I have on my Committee on Ministry/ Ministerial Formation Team?

-The MFC typically expects to see feedback from five to seven members.
-The MFC requires the CoM to submit only one evaluation on behalf of the entire committee.
+Depending on the size of the congregation, the MFC typically expects to see feedback from three (for very small congregations) to five members.
+The MFC requires the CoM/MFT to submit only one evaluation on behalf of the entire committee.

-- How often should the Committee on Ministry meet?
+- How often should the Committee on Ministry/Ministerial Formation Team meet?

-The CoM is expected to meet every 4-6 weeks.
-The MFC expects a CoM evaluation to be based on deliberations made within those meetings over the course of a year
+The CoM/MFT is expected to meet monthly.
+The MFC expects a CoM/MFT evaluation to be based on deliberations made within those meetings over the course of the period of evaluation.

-- What does a Committee on Ministry for a community minister do?
+- What does a Committee on Ministry/Ministerial Formation Team for a community minister do?

-The CoM assists community ministers in the reflection and affirmation of their ministry, from theological introspection to conversation on ways to meet the pastoral needs of the community.
+The CoM/MFT assists community ministers in the reflection and affirmation of their ministry, from theological introspection to conversation on ways to meet the ministerial needs of the community.